RecompRando/MMRecompRando/README.md

 ## Known Issues

 - Kotake sometimes does not show the price of her shopsanity item in the second dialogue.
-- Buying the vanilla Shield (far-left item) in the Zora Hall shop will softlock the game.
-- Trying to buy a progression item normally sold in a shop (such as the Bomb Bag) will not work, but will take your Rupees anyway.
+- Trying to buy the Powder Keg from the Bomb Shop Goron will crash.

 ## Credit for additional mods included

 Thank you to the original authors of some of the other recomp mods used!

+- ThatHypedPerson (Color Mods)
 - danielryb (Better SoDT, Z-Target Fix, Song Utils)
-- ThatHypedPerson (Color Mods)

 ## Writing mods
 See [this document](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg) for an explanation of the modding framework, including how to write function patches and perform interop between different mods.